EuroCRIS/CASRAI-Dictionairies/Objects/Conference Abstract.md

 ## Short definition
 Texts of a specified length that states the issue to be discussed in a proposed conference paper.
 It serves as the basis for the acceptance of the paper at a conference.
 The abstract is published along with the paper.
 ## Fields
-(following a description of Conference Abstract in the [Outputs - Conference](../Templates/Outputs%20-%20Conference.md) template):
 [Article Title](../Object-Fields/Conference%20Abstract/Article%20Title.md),
 [Authoring Role](../Object-Fields/Conference%20Abstract/Authoring%20Role.md),
 [Co-authors](../Object-Fields/Conference%20Abstract/Co-authors.md),